 Disposing of the Grass

 If you have the space, leaving your grass clippings in low, flat piles will let it dry out and turn into great mulch.
-If you don’t have space (or you just don’t want to use clippings to nourish a garden) it’s best to use brown paper lawn trimming bags to dispose of your grass, as these will let the clipped grass dry out, making it easier to move, and will eventually break down in that landfill where your grass is likely headed.
+If you don’t have space (or you just don’t want to use clippings to nourish a vegetable garden) it’s best to use brown paper lawn trimming bags to dispose of your grass, as these will let the clipped grass dry out, making it easier to move, and will eventually break down in that landfill where your grass is likely headed.